Torchlight-ljj/DeepDR-LLM/README.md

-# 🦙 👀 ⛑ DeepDR-LLM: Integrated Deep Learning & Language Models for Diabetes Care
+# 🦙 👀 ⛑ DeepDR-LLM: Integrated Image-based Deep Learning and Language Models for Primary Diabetes Care

 **DeepDR-LLM** provides a comprehensive solution for primary diabetes care by integrating image-based deep learning with expansive language models.
 This repository contains code for leveraging the Vision Transformer (ViT) for image processing, coupled with fine-tuned LLaMA models to generate insightful management recommendations for diabetes patients.